Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

    - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

-1. Now you need to leave the registration for `TodoListSPA` and go back to your app registration for `TodoListAPI`.
-   - From the app's Overview page, select the Manifest section.
-   - Find the entry for `KnownClientApplications`, and add the Application (client) ID of the `TodoListSPA` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your-client-id-for-TodoListSPA" ]`

 #### Configure the client app (TodoListSPA) to use your app registration

 Open the project in your IDE (like Visual Studio) to configure the code.